Silence and Glow-Worms In Rotorua

 This lake's name means 'little lake' in Maori but as the third largest of Rotorua's regional lakes and measuring 34 km² it is in truth not so small.
 It is perhaps the most accessible of all the smaller lakes as it is joined to Lake Rotorua by way of a highly scenic waterway known as the Ohau Channel.

 This lake, known for its abundance of bird life, has a great number of little bays and beaches, many of which can only be accessed by boat so getting them all to yourselves is a distinct possibility.
-Besides the natural beauty of a lake surrounded by tumbling native bush, a forest covered mountain and north shore cliffs, Lake Rotoiti has two main draws – hot pools and a glow worm cave.
+Besides the natural beauty of a lake surrounded by tumbling native bush, a forest covered mountain and north shore cliffs, Lake Rotoiti has two main draws with its hot pools and a glow worm cave.

 The Manupirua hot pools, which have no land approached access, sit right on the edge of the lake offering pools ranging from tepid to toasty where you can lay back and listen to a backing track of native birdsong.